Universal Predictors for Mixing Time more than Liouvillian Gap: Appendix A: Mixing Time Analysis for Strong Bulk Dissipation

 Using the degenerated perturbation theory, the first-order correction to the GS energy is

 Here, $0k$ denotes the label of the zeroth degenerate GS basis set that diagonalizes the $V^D$. $1q$ denotes the label of $q$-th zeroth excited state.

 We assume that the Hamiltonian does not commute with the Lindblad operators, which means the perturbation can connect the ground state to excited states.
 Since the Hamiltonian acts on all sites, the number of excited states that can be connected to any given ground state by the perturbation is proportional to the total system size, $L$.
 We denote the matrix elements of the perturbation as $\langle \psi_{0k}|V^D| \psi_{1q}\rangle=J$, where $|\psi_{0k}\rangle$ represents a GS with label $k$ and $|\psi_{1q}\rangle$ represents a first excited state with label $q$.

-Since the diagonal (Hermitian) shift $V^{D}_{0k,0k}$ only affects the real part, it does not affect the Liouvillian gap.
-The only contribution to the Liouvillian gap is given by the last term in the Eq.\eqref{appendix_GS_energy_correction}
+Since the smallest diagonal shift $V^{D}_{0k,0k}$ vanishes, the Liouvillian gap is not determined by the first-order (diagonal) correction from $\hat{V}^D $, but instead by the dissipative contribution from the second-order term.

+The vanishing of the smallest diagonal shift follows directly from the structure of $\hat{V}^D $.
+In the vectorized representation,